JonasAlfredsson/docker-nginx-certbot/README.md

 ### 0.9-beta
 - `@JonasAlfredsson` enters the battle.
 - Diffie-Hellman parameters are now automatically generated.
-- Nginx now handles everything http related, certbot set to webroot mode.
+- Nginx now handles everything HTTP related -> certbot set to webroot mode.
 - Better checking to see if necessary files exist.
-- Will now request a certificate that includes all domain variants listed at the `server_name` line.
+- Will now request a certificate that includes all domain variants listed on the `server_name` line.
 - More extensive documentation.

 ### 0.8
-- Ditch cron, it never liked me anway.
+- Ditch cron, it never liked me anyway.
 Just use `sleep` and a `while` loop instead.

 ### 0.7
-- Complete rewrite, build this image on top of the `nginx` image, and run `cron`/`certbot` alongside `nginx` so that we can have nginx configs dynamically enabled as we get SSL certificates.
+- Complete rewrite, build this image on top of the `nginx` image, and run `cron`/`certbot` alongside `nginx` so that we can have Nginx configs dynamically enabled as we get SSL certificates.

 ### 0.6
-- Add `nginx_auto_enable.sh` script to `/etc/letsencrypt/` so that users can bring nginx up before SSL certs are actually available.
+- Add `nginx_auto_enable.sh` script to `/etc/letsencrypt/` so that users can bring Nginx up before SSL certs are actually available.

 ### 0.5
 - Change the name to `docker-certbot-cron`, update documentation, strip out